-The good news is that there may be something you can do to reduce your risk.
+So it’s good news that there may be something you can do to reduce your risk.
 According to the Alzheimer’s Association, Alzheimer’s is the sixth leading cause of death in the United States.
-To help stave off the deadly, degenerative disease, try incorporating these foods into your diet.
+To help stave off the deadly degenerative disease, try incorporating these foods into your diet.
 Not only do they assist with preserving brain function, a number of them also provide additional health benefits.

 Berries — especially blueberries and strawberries — are rich in anthocyanin.
 This compound works to protect the brain from damage done by free radicals.
 A buildup of free radicals in the brain has been linked to memory loss and a decline in brain function.